 Customer collections are our primary source of cash.
 We believe we have a stable customer base, and have continued to experience relatively strong collections.
-As of June 30, 2022, our principle sources of liquidity were \$1.9 billion of cash and cash equivalents.
-In addition, we had \$3.9 billion of additional liquidity available to us from our \$4.0 billion revolving facility and have general access to both public and private debt and the equity capital markets.
+As of September 30, 2022, our principle sources of liquidity were \$2.5 billion of cash and cash equivalents.
+In addition, we had \$3.9 billion of additional liquidity available to us from our \$4.0 billion revolving facility and have general access to both public and private debt and equity capital markets.
 We also have additional liquidity available to us from our 2020 ATM program, under which we may offer and sell from time to time our common stock in "at the market" transactions.
-As of June 30, 2022, we had \$605.2 million in common stock available for sale under the 2020 ATM Program, which amount gives effect to \$394.8 million of unsettled forward sale transactions.
+As of September 30, 2022, we had approximately \$200.0 million in common stock available for sale under the 2020 ATM Program.
+We may elect in the future to put new ATM programs in place.